istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **Private IP of the RHEL VM**, **app URL** and the **Admin Console URL**.
 You can access the RHEL VM and the application by following one of the 5 options:

-1. Create a Jump VM in a different Virtual Network and access the RHEL VM using Virtual Network Peering. (recommended method)
+1. Create a Jump VM in a different Virtual Network and access the RHEL VM using Virtual Network Peering. (recommended method).
 2. Create a Public IP to access the RHEL VM and JBoss EAP Admin Console.
 3. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the RHEL VM via a Jump VM.
 4. Using an Application Gateway.